book-openKey Concepts

 Knowledge Base (KB)

 A structured repository of documents, FAQs, or policies.
-Agents can search KBs through the Knowledge Base Search Tool.
+Agents can search KBs using the Knowledge Base Search Tool.

 Tables

 Native databases in Zaia Endless.
-Store and query structured data like leads, CRM records, or inventory.
+Used to store and query structured data such as leads, CRM records, or inventory.

 • Insert